Managing COVID-19 risks and risk assessment

 - Drinking establishment with expanded food provisions, to a use for the provision of takeaway food,

-The temporary change of use applies for any period between 24 March 2020 and 23 March 2021, but the operator must notify the Planning Department that the property is, or will be, used for providing takeaways during this period.
+The temporary change of use applies for any period up to 23 March 2022, but the operator must notify the Planning Department that the property is, or will be, used for providing takeaways during this period.

 Check that your lease does not prevent takeaway use, as changes in planning legislation do not negate any restrictions or covenants imposed through your lease.